An Experiment on a Bird in the Air Pump

 An Experiment on a Bird in the Air Pump is a 1768 oil-on-canvas painting by Joseph Wright of Derby, one of a number of candlelit scenes that Wright painted during the 1760s.
 The painting departed from convention of the time by depicting a scientific subject in the reverential manner formerly reserved for scenes of historical or religious significance.
 Wright was intimately involved in depicting the Industrial Revolution and the scientific advances of the Enlightenment.
 While his paintings were recognized as exceptional by his contemporaries, his provincial status and choice of subjects meant the style was never widely imitated.
 The picture has been owned by the National Gallery in London since 1863 and is regarded as a masterpiece of British art.

-The painting depicts a natural philosopher, a forerunner of the modern scientist, recreating one of Robert Boyle's air pump experiments, in which a bird is deprived of air, before a varied group of onlookers.
-The group exhibits a variety of reactions, but for most of the audience scientific curiosity overcomes concern for the bird.
+The painting depicts a natural philosopher, a forerunner of the modern scientist, recreating one of Robert Boyle's air pump experiments, in which a bird is deprived of air, before a group of onlookers.
+The group members exhibit a variety of reactions, such as grief, disbelief and dismay, but for most of the audience scientific curiosity overcomes concern for the bird.
 The central figure looks out of the picture as if inviting the viewer's participation in the outcome.

+The painting was featured in the 1980 BBC Two series 100 Great Paintings.